zzguang/openyurt/docs/proposals/20220930-unifying-cloud-edge-comms.md

 the layer-7 DevOps feature basing on Raven architecture?
 Let's start the brain storming...

 5).
 Solution 5: Break the shackle and redesign & reimplement the layer-7 tunnel solution basing on Raven architecture
-- Since it's hard to integrate YurtTunnel into Raven in a "deep fusion" way for the shackle that we want to keep most of the core logic unchanged for current Raven and YurtTunnel, we can break it to open up a new idea: redesign & reimplement layer-7 tunnel solution basing on Raven architecture.
+- Since it's hard to integrate YurtTunnel into Raven in a "deep fusion" way, we can try to break it and open up a new idea: redesign & reimplement layer-7 tunnel solution basing on Raven architecture.

 					        -------------------------------------------
 					        | Cloud Node                              |